sherinpriyan/IP-discussions/README.md

 I am Sherin Priyan, currently a doctoral candidate at RGSoIPL, IIT Kharagpur.

 My research focuses on Intellectual Property, antitrust, and innovation.
-This Github page aims at
+This Github page aims at exploring the countours of intellectual property with other areas of law.
+The first of this would be IP and Contract Law.